nickjj/dotfiles/README.md

 ## Quickly Get Set Up with These Dotfiles

 There's an `./install` script you can run to automate installing everything.
+That includes installing system packages such as tmux, Vim, zsh, etc. and configuring a number of tools in your home directory.

 It even handles cloning down this repo.
-You'll get a chance to pick the clone location in the script as well as view and / or change any packages that get installed.
+You'll get a chance to pick the clone location in the script as well as view and / or change any system packages that get installed.

-The install script currently supports:
+The install script is optimized for:

-- Ubuntu 20.04 LTS (native or WSL)
+- Ubuntu 20.04 LTS+ (native or WSL)
+- Debian 11+ (Debian 10 will work if you enable backports for tmux)
-- macOS
+- macOS 10.15+

+It will still work with other distros of Linux if you skip installing system packages (more details are below).

 **You can download and run the install script with this 1 liner:**